oracle/terraform-provider-oci/website/docs/d/desktops_desktop_pools.html.markdown

 	* `endpoint_fqdn` - The three-label FQDN to use for the private endpoint.
 The customer VCN's DNS records are updated with this FQDN.
 This enables the customer to use the FQDN instead of the private endpoint's private IP address to access the service (for example, xyz.oraclecloud.com).
 	* `nsg_ids` - A list of network security groups for the private access.
 	* `private_ip` - The IPv4 address from the provided Oracle Cloud Infrastructure subnet which needs to be assigned to the VNIC.
 If not provided, it will be auto-assigned with an available IPv4 address from the subnet.
+	* `security_attributes` - [Security attributes](https://docs.cloud.oracle.com/iaas/Content/zero-trust-packet-routing/zpr-artifacts.htm#security-attributes) for this resource.
+Each attribute can be referenced in a [Zero Trust Packet Routing](https://docs.cloud.oracle.com/iaas/Content/zero-trust-packet-routing/overview.htm) (ZPR) policy to control access to ZPR-supported resources.
+Example: `{"Oracle-ZPR": {"MaxEgressCount": {"value": "42", "mode": "audit"}}}`
-	* `subnet_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the private subnet in the customer VCN where the connectivity will be established.
+	* `subnet_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet in the customer VCN where the connectivity will be established.
 	* `vcn_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the customer VCN.
+* `security_attributes` - [Security attributes](https://docs.cloud.oracle.com/iaas/Content/zero-trust-packet-routing/zpr-artifacts.htm#security-attributes) for this resource.
+Each attribute can be referenced in a [Zero Trust Packet Routing](https://docs.cloud.oracle.com/iaas/Content/zero-trust-packet-routing/overview.htm) (ZPR) policy to control access to ZPR-supported resources.
+Example: `{"Oracle-ZPR": {"MaxEgressCount": {"value": "42", "mode": "audit"}}}`
 * `session_lifecycle_actions` - Action to be triggered on inactivity or disconnect
 	* `disconnect` - Action and grace period for disconnect
 		* `action` - a disconnect action to be triggered